 “Our Respect the Ride code of conduct is about behavior, not status, in an effort to provide everyone with a safe and positive rider experience,” Valley Metro Communications Manager Susan Tierney said.
 “The Respect the Ride program stemmed from rider feedback that requested greater enforcement, helping to create a transit environment that can be enjoyed by all.”

-On that day in early July, for lacking a $2 ticket, Ramirez became one of them.
+On that day in early July, for lacking a $2 ticket, Rosales became one of them.

 “She quit her job to look after me,” her mother, María Teresa Ramirez, said through a translator.
 “I’m alone now, and I’m scared that if I have a heart attack again, no one will be there to find me.”

-Today, Ramirez is an interpreter at La Palma, helping fellow inmates navigate calls to family members or questions about their deportation proceedings.
+Today, Rosales is an interpreter at La Palma, helping fellow inmates navigate calls to family members or questions about their deportation proceedings.
 She’s still looking for a lawyer of her own.

 Back in the Valley, the light rail chugs on — residents overwhelmingly voted in favor of its expansion into south Phoenix on Tuesday.